BenjaminPritchard/webmidi-left-handed-piano/readme.md

 This is the webmidi version of The Kundalini Piano Mirror, which is a way to create a left-handed piano

-# Fore more information
+# For more information

 * https://www.kundalinisoftware.com/kundalini-piano-mirror
 * https://www.kundalinisoftware.com/mozart-transposition-engine/
 * https://www.kundalinisoftware.com/bach-in-the-mirror/

 # Author

-Benjamin Pritchard / Kundalini Software
+* Benjamin Pritchard / Kundalini Software

+# Version History

-12-July-2020
+* 12-July-2020 - Initial Release